biod/sambamba/README.md

 <code>Value</code> is a special type for representing tag values which is internally
 just a tagged union, thus the overhead is minimal.
-Currently, it can be converted only exactly to the type, value of which it contains, but in the future more integer/numeric/string conversions will be added to make working with tag values even easier.

 ### Clean and documented code with lots of unittests.

 Unittests are yet another D programming language feature.
 You can be sure that the behaviour of the library won't change over the time, except some bugs might go away ;-).

 ----------------------------------------------------------------------------------------------